FAQ on sustainability-linked bonds

 The Eurosystem accepts securities with coupon payments linked to more than one sustainability target or goal as long as all targets and/or goals are eligible SPTs (see Question 1).

 By way of an example, a security with coupon payments linked to one environmental objective set out in Article 9 of Regulation (EU) 2020/852 and to SDG 6 of the United Nations would be considered eligible if all other eligibility criteria are met.

-Conversely, another security with coupon payments linked to SDG 6 and SDG 9 (Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation) would not be considered eligible since the second SDG referred to does not relate to climate change or environmental degradation.
+Conversely, another security with coupon payments linked to SDG 6 and SDG 17 (Strengthen the means of implementation and revitalize the global partnership for sustainable development) would not be considered eligible since the second SDG referred to does not relate to climate change or environmental degradation.
 In the same vein, a security with a coupon payment linked to one environmental objective set out in Article 9 of Regulation (EU) 2020/852 and to a social objective would not be eligible.